edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resources/🗒️ .NET/Miscellaneous Notes.md

 >

 ---

 ﹇<br>
+In brief, what is Microsoft’s **.NET**?

+#card

+**.NET** is a free, cross-platform, [open-source developer platform](https://github.com/dotnet/core) for building [many kinds of applications](https://learn.microsoft.com/en-us/dotnet/core/apps).
+It can run programs written in [multiple languages](https://learn.microsoft.com/en-us/dotnet/fundamentals/languages), with [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) being the most popular.
+It relies on a [high-performance](https://devblogs.microsoft.com/dotnet/category/performance/) runtime that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).

+⌂
+<br>﹈<br>

+﹇<br>
 Using the [DocTo](https://github.com/tobya/DocTo) library, how can I export a .docx to a .pdf in the command line?